ahmadubuntu/elk2xsf/README.md

 BUG report:
-If you see any bug in this plugin you may send your input file and a report about that bug to [ahmadubuntu at gmail dot com]
+If you see any bug in this plugin let me know.

 Author: Ahmad Abdolmaleki